Terasology/Potions/README.md

 * Ninja - speeds up your running and jumping
 * BlindWalk - Turns the player blind for 5 seconds along with speed decrease (Awaiting API integration for the No_Visibility effect to work)
 * Battle - It increases your damage withstand limit and helps you regenrate faster.
+* Super Heal - Restores a vast amount of HP

 ## Contribution